visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 -->

 ## Deliverables

+* A recorded presentation of 4 minutes
+* A pdf (max 6 pages / 20 mb )
+* Link to p5 sketch
+* A GIF of p5 sketch

 A 1 page pdf that contains a reflecton about how you approached the problem and what kind of iterations you went through.
 Word limit is 300 words.
 It should also include a link using Share ➡️ Fullscreen, for example [https://editor.p5js.org/maartenwijntjes/full/sCLGJg6H](https://editor.p5js.org/maartenwijntjes/full/sCLGJg6H).